Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

    oc create configmap keystore-config --from-file=src/main/liberty/config/${KEYSTORE_NAME}

    # Create TLS private key and certificate, which is also used as CA certificate for testing purpose
-   # Note that the CN is set to "localhost" as the view will invoke the REST API with "localhost" as the host
+   # Note that the CN is set to "localhost" as the certificate is used for generating JWT token in the view, and the view will invoke the REST API with "localhost" as the host
    openssl req -x509 -subj "/C=US/ST=majguo/L=OpenLiberty/O=demo/CN=localhost" -sha256 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt

    # Create environment variables which will be passed to secret "tls-crt-secret"